simonreisinger/HauntedCastle/Submission 2/doc/doc.md

 ![DirectionShadows](images/DirectionShadows.png)

 - Bloom (Bright Window)
   - In the scene the Bloom effect is used in the Windows to simulate that it is very bright outside.
-This effect extracts the brightest parts of the image, blurres them in an extra shader and in a final step adds them to the original image.
+This effect extracts the brightest parts of the image, blurs them in an extra shader and in a final step adds them to the original image.
   - http://learnopengl.com/#!Advanced-Lighting/Bloom

 ![Bloom](images/Bloom.png)

 - Fire (Particle Effect)
-  - The Fire is realized using Particle Bilboards for drawing and Compute Shaders for position updates.
+  - The Fire is realized using Particle Billboards for drawing and Compute Shaders for position updates.
   - Revision Course Slides: Compute Shaders (2018W)
   - Revision Course Slides: Particle Systems (2018W)

 ![Fire](images/Fire.png)

 - Omnidirectional Shadows
   - The Omnidirectional Shadows are the Shadows of Torches.
-They are “flickering” because the fire is irregular.
+They are “flickering” because the intensity of the fire is irregular.
   - Revision Course Slides: Omnidirectional Shadows (2018W)

 ![OmnidirectionalShadows](images/OmnidirectionalShadows.png)

 - Normal/Bump Mapping (Wall)
-  - The normal Mapping can be seen on the walls.
-It makes texture look more liek 2D
+  - The Normal Mapping can be seen on the walls.
+It makes texture look more like 2D
   - Lecture Slides: Shading (2018W)
   - http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-13-normal-mapping/

 ![BumpMapping](images/BumpMapping.png)

 - Volumetric Lighting (Light Rays from Sun)
-  - Volumetric Lighting are visible as the light shafts falling in through the windows.
+  - Volumetric Lighting is visible as the light shafts falling in through the windows.
   - Revision Course Slides: Volumetric Lighting (2018W)

 ![VolumetricLighting](images/VolumetricLighting.png)